United States Bicentennial coinage: Preparation

 The twelve remaining designs were released by the Treasury for public comment in early 1974.
 Two of the proposed coins featured sailing ships, two featured Independence Hall in Philadelphia, where the Declaration of Independence was signed, and three depicted the moon or lunar spacecraft.
 Another depicted the Liberty Bell superimposed on an atomic symbol.
 According to numismatist Michael Marotta in his 2001 article on the Bicentennial coins, "the numismatic community's reaction to the entries was predictable: everyone complained by writing letters to the editor".

 From the twelve, the judges selected six finalists for review by the National Bicentennial Coin Design Competition Committee, consisting of Brooks, Representative Wright Patman, Senator John Sparkman, Commission of Fine Arts Secretary Charles H. Atherton and Eric P. Newman, chairman of the ARBC's coins and medals advisory committee.
 After receiving the committee's recommendations, Secretary Shultz selected the winners and on March 6, 1974, Brooks went on the Today show to announce them.
 Jack L. Ahr's design featuring a colonial drummer, with a torch of victory surrounded by thirteen stars (representing the original states) was selected for the quarter.
-Seth Huntington's image of Independence Hall was selected for the half dollar while Dennis R. Williams' superimposition of the Liberty Bell against the Moon was chosen for the dollar.
+Seth Huntington's image of Independence Hall was selected for the half dollar while Dennis R. Williams' superimposition of the Liberty Bell against the moon was successful for the dollar.
 Ahr owned a commercial art firm and Huntington was head artist for Brown and Bigelow, a Minneapolis publishing firm.
-Williams, at age 21 the youngest person to design a US coin, was an art student who had originally created his design for a class assignment.
+Williams, at age 22 the youngest person to design a US coin, was an art student who had originally created his design for a class assignment.
 No change would be made to the obverses of the coins, except for the double dating.

 This 1973 Bicentennial stamp, like the quarter, depicts a colonial drummer.